 Once the P/E has been recorded (either manually or automatically by CompassPulse), it is accessible in one of two ways.
 The first is directly from the incoming email by clicking on the reference number (shown next to the link item at the top of the email).
 In this case the P/E is displayed in a separate tab.
 Within this screen the P/E can be edited, including re-named, adding which broker is responsible, etc. For example, the P/E type can be changed to “Direct” (the P/E came directly from an owner with whom the broker is associated), “Market” (the P/E came from a third party circular) or “Response” (the P/E was the result of circulating a commercial advice for an owner with whom the broker is associated).

 The second is via the Purchase Enquiry icon on the left hand menu bar (this opens the Purchase Enquiry screen), selecting the relevant P/E from a list of searchable P/Es.

-CompassAir automatically attempts to match relevant ships (if CompassPulse is installed, the user is immediately notified of such matching ships) which are then displayed on the “Matching Ships” tab.
+CompassAir automatically matches relevant ships (if CompassPulse is installed, the user is immediately notified of such matching direct ships) which are then displayed on the “Matching Ships” tab.

 Some ships will be a better match than others, and to distinguish between them each ship is scored, the best match being five stars (see below for more information on ranking).